InspiryThemes/realhomes-docs/docs/currency-switcher.md

 ![Currencies Settings](images/other-features/realhomes-currency-switcher-settings.png)

-Configure all the settings as per your preferences.
-You can get your Open Exchange Rate **App ID** from [here](https://support.openexchangerates.org/article/121-your-app-id).

-Once you are done with the above settings, Visit your site's frontend and you will have a currency switcher floating on the right side of your site.
+Once you are done with the above settings, visit your site's frontend and you will see a currency switcher floating at the right side of your site.
 As displayed in screenshot below.

 ![RealHomes Documentation](images/other-features/currency-switcher-frontend.png)